Cretan villages: how ancient stories shape modern life

 Author: Tonia

-5 min read
+6 min read

 How Crete’s villages keep ancient myths and traditions alive today

-The layers beneath the everyday
+The depths beneath everyday life

 The land itself is a storyteller.